Departmental Credit by Exam

 Several academic departments at the University of West Georgia offer the opportunity for credit by examination.
 The English Department, for example, allows students to write an essay evaluated by a departmental committee.
 Depending on the passing score, the student will be allowed to exempt English 1101 and/or 1102.
 The Department of Foreign Languages and Literatures also allows students to exempt certain introductory foreign language courses.
 The Math Department allows a student to receive credit for MATH 1111 (3 credit hours) & MATH 1113 (4 credit hours) by taking the ALEKS placement exam.

-Additional Information on Department Credit by Exam
+Additional Information on Department Credit by Exam (PDF 256K)

 Additional Information on Mathematics Credit-by-Exam (SAT Score)